 The Allied POWs included Dutch, British, Australian, and American personnel.
 The Dutch contingent (~300 KNIL military: Dutch, Ambonese, Manadonese) included several Surinamese soldiers (10 perished) and former members of the Batavia City Guard.
 Conditions were appalling: almost no latrines, insufficient water, few life rafts, many already ill junyo-project.

-On 18 September 1944, off Sumatra's west coast, HMS Tradewind (unaware of the POWs) fired four torpedoes from ~1,800 yards.
-Two hit, and the Junyo Maru sank by the stern in ~15 minutes at 2°53′S 101°11′E (coordinates confirmed on Hille's POW card).
+On 18 September 1944, approximately 18 nautical miles south of Mukomuko off Sumatra's west coast, HMS Tradewind (unaware of the POWs) fired four torpedoes from ~1,800 yards.
+Two hit, and the Junyo Maru sank by the stern within 22 minutes at 2°53′S 101°11′E (coordinates confirmed on Hille's POW card).

 The HMS Tradewind's patrol report (Lt Cdr S.L.C.
 Maydon, Admiralty records ADM 199/1863, using zone -6.5 time) details the attack sequence around 15:51.
 According to uboat.net records, Tradewind was on its 4th war patrol, having left Trincomalee Sep 8, and was operating with a defective high-power periscope, limiting target assessment.
 Japanese records note the sinking time as 18:30-18:45, likely due to time zone differences.

 Tragically, my great-grandfather Hille Kleinstra died on 18 September 1944, age 40.
 Japanese POW records list him as " missing."
 The Dutch War Graves Foundation records his death "in Ind.
 Oceaan nabij Benkoelen a/b Junyo Maru" (in the Indian Ocean near Bengkulu aboard Junyo Maru), classifying him as a military POW deceased during maritime transport.
+In 1974, the Dutch Uitkeringsraad vervolgingsslachtoffers 1940-1945 formally recognised that Hille's death could reasonably be attributed to persecution under the Wet uitkeringen vervolgingsslachtoffers 1940-1945 (W.u.v.), confirming his status as a victim of wartime persecution.

 The Sumatra Railway Connection

 Had Hille Kleinstra survived the sinking, he would have been among those forced onto the Sumatra Railway.
 This 220 km railway (Muaro-Pekanbaru) was built by the Japanese (May 1944 - Aug 1945) using forced labor: ~6,600 Allied POWs (mainly Dutch Indo-Europeans, plus British, US, Australian, NZ) and tens of thousands of Indonesian Rōmusha.
 Conditions were brutal (disease, malnutrition, mistreatment).
-By completion (Aug 15, 1945 - Japan's surrender day), 703 Allied POWs and an estimated 20,000 Rōmusha had died4.
+By completion (Aug 15, 1945 - Japan's surrender day), 703 Allied POWs and an estimated 20,000 Rōmusha had died6.

 Historical Context: Occupation and Camps